Donna Reed: Metro-Goldwyn-Mayer

 In 1941, after signing with Metro-Goldwyn-Mayer, Reed made her film debut in The Get-Away opposite Robert Sterling; she was then billed as Donna Adams.

-MGM soon changed her name to Donna Reed because of anti-German sentiment during World War II.
+MGM didn't care for her name and soon changed it to Donna Reed.
 "A studio publicist hung the name on me, and I never did like it", Reed once said.
 "I hear 'Donna Reed' and I think of a tall, chic, austere blonde that isn't me.
 'Donna Reed' – it has a cold, forbidding sound."

 Reed had a supporting role in Shadow of the Thin Man (1941) and in Wallace Beery's The Bugle Sounds (1942).
 Like many starlets at MGM, she played opposite Mickey Rooney in an Andy Hardy film, in her case the hugely popular The Courtship of Andy Hardy (1942).
 She was second-billed in the children's film, Mokey (1942).
 Reed starred in Calling Dr. Gillespie (1942) and Apache Trail (1942), then did a thriller with Edward Arnold, Eyes in the Night (1942), directed by Fred Zinnemann.

 Reed appeared in The Human Comedy (1943) with Mickey Rooney, Dr. Gillespie's Criminal Case (1943) and The Man from Down Under (1943).
 She was one of many MGM stars to make cameos in Thousands Cheer (1943).
 Her "girl-next-door" good looks and warm onstage personality made her a popular World War II pin-up, and she personally answered letters from American servicemen overseas.
 She retained some 350 of the letters she was sent during the war.
 Reed starred in See Here, Private Hargrove (1944) and Gentle Annie (1945), a Western.
 She was in The Picture of Dorian Gray (1945) and played a nurse in John Ford's They Were Expendable (1945), opposite John Wayne.
 MGM was very enthusiastic about Reed's prospects at this time.